ChxrlieExe33/stockflow-backend/documentation/UseCases.md

 - Save new instances by receiving a collection of instances. **DONE**
 - When a new client order is saved, all instances that that order has claimed will be marked as reserved and provided the order ID. **DONE**

+# On order instances

+- This is to account for the fact some product instances for a client order may need to be ordered from the factory; it will be very similar to the instances table, but only for products on order.
+- When a client order is created, if it had any items to be ordered, add them here.
+- Retrieve a list of all ordered instances.
+- When they arrive, have an endpoint to mark them as received and possibly move them to the main product instances table.

 # Root products

 - Query information about a root product **DONE**